karinlag/2013-07-Oslo/python-programming/0_Variables_Types.md

 print a
 ```

+Assignment is done by having a variable name to the left, then an equal sign, and then the value to the left of the equal sign.

 Variables in Python are not returned to you by the interpreter, as you can see.
 They can be thought of as being just names.
 However, beware that Python does not assume default variables - you have to assign them before use:
 ```python
 print b
 ```

-What happens when we try to "combine" two Python variables: string and integer:
+We can try to "combine" two Python variables: string and integer:

 ```python
 string = "text"
 number = 4